* Dollar index near highest in nearly 8 weeks

 A number of banks have been reluctant to continue to sell the euro ahead of the central bank's policy meeting, speculating that the scale of action it takes to bolster the economy - and reduce euro zone interest rates - may yet disappoint markets.

 But comments this week by ECB President Mario Draghi were read as confirming the bank is on course to ease policy significantly.
 Many banks now expect cuts in more than one of its main rates as well as targeted steps to force more credit into the economy.

-"It does feel like something is finally beginning to change on the euro," Neil Mellor, a strategist at Bank of New York Mellon in London, said.
+"It does feel like something is finally beginning to change on the euro," said Neil Mellor, a strategist at Bank of New York Mellon in London.

 "A lot is riding on Draghi's shoulders, but if he does confirm expectations (of strong action) then we could see the euro slide deepen."

 The euro was down 0.1 percent on the day at $1.3623 , just 10 pips off a three-month low of $1.3612 plumbed on Tuesday.

 Mellor pointed to the slowing of a rally in debt prices across the euro zone's indebted southern periphery as evidence that capital inflows to Europe may be slowing.

 But the single currency has also drawn support from a number of other factors this year including China's intervention to weaken the yuan and the subsequent recycling of the dollars it purchased in doing so into euros.

 The Chinese currency fell further on Wednesday after its biggest daily loss in a month against the dollar a day earlier, hit by negative news from the property sector.